markreynoso/colors_api/README.md

 Now now that you have cloned your repo and changed directories into the project, install the package dependencies.

 `$ npm install`

+Create database in postgres.
+You may name the database as you desire.
+After creation of database, add an environment variable named 'DATABASE_URL' equal to your postgres database address, for example, if you use bash your could have the followin in your `.baserc` file:

+`export DATABASE_URL='postgres://@localhost:5432/colors`

 You are now ready to run the program on your local machine.